Top 22 World’s Biggest And Largest Container Ships in 2024

 1. MSC Irina

-MSC Irina has become the world’s largest container ship, with a capacity of 24,346 TEUs.
+MSC Irina has become the world’s biggest container carrier, with a capacity of 24,346 TEUs.
 It was put into service in 2023 and is sailing under the Liberian Flag.
 It measures about 399.9 meters in length and boasts a moulded width of about 61.3 meters.

 Her sister ship, MSC Loreto, with the same carrying capacity and dimensions, is also sailing under the flag of Liberia.

 MSC Michel Cappellini has a capacity of 24,346 TEU and is one of the biggest container ships in the world.
 It was built in 2023 by Yangzijiang Shipbuilding in China.
-It is 400 m long, 61.5 m wide and 16.5 m deep.
-The ship has been named after Michel Cappellini, a former MSC CEO who led the company to achieve new heights.
+The ship is 400 m long, 61.5 m wide, and 16.5 m deep.
+It has been named after Michel Cappellini, a former MSC CEO who led the company to new heights.

 Irina is the first among the six ships which would be constructed by the Chinese Jiangsu Yangzijiang Shipbuilding Group.